 You probably know what you would teach if you decided to become a private tutor, but do you know how much to charge?
+This question shouldn't be overlooked.
+It's important to know the factors that go into deciding your price.
+We created this article so you can set your prices accordingly working as a tutor in Ontario.
+You don't want to charge too high and you don't want to charge too low.
 It depends on two things: your location and your expertise level.

 If you provide home tutoring, where you work will dictate who you teach.
 In large cities and affluent suburbs, the demand to hire tutors is significant.
 In smaller, less prosperous towns, there are fewer tutors, and they tend to charge less per hour.
 There is also a growing number of online tutors.
 Having an online tutoring business increases the number of students you can reach as well as the competition pool for those just like you.